tankh99/tp/docs/DeveloperGuide.md

   Use case resumes from step 2

 * 1c.
-User specifies neither end or start date
+User specifies neither the end or the start date
   * 1c1.
 All appointments are returned

   Use case resumes from step 2

 * 1d.
-Date specified is in an incorrect format
+The date specified is in an incorrect format
   * 1d1.
 Invalid format exception message is shown to the user

   Use case ends